Miconen/comfy/README.md

 Comfy to develop for discord bot using discord.js

 ## How to start & requirements
-Create yourself a discord dev application at https://discord.com/developers/applications once created open the application and create a new bot under 'Bot' click 'Click to Reveal Token' and copy it to your credentials.json file
+Create yourself a discord dev application at https://discord.com/developers/applications.
+Once created open the application and create a new bot under 'Bot'.
+Click 'Click to Reveal Token' and copy it to your credentials.json file token field. (token_dev is to be used wit another bot which you can switch to by setting devToggle = true in index.js)

 ### NPM Packages
 - discord.js